 Founded in 2002, CPR is a network of university-affiliated Member Scholars with expertise in legal, economic, and scientific fields.
 Scholars are not paid for their contributions to CPR’s work, but rather donate their time and expertise to the organization.
 CPR Member Scholars and staff prepare studies, reports, articles, and other analyses, and participate in educational forums and conferences to promote informed and effective public policy.

 CPR has more than 50 Member Scholars around the nation, working academics teaching at colleges and universities.
 They represent diverse research agendas, areas of expertise, and geographic location.
+Member Scholars work together and with staff in working groups organized around issue areas, as well as in ad hoc groups organized around specific topics or research papers.

 CPR also benefits from the wisdom and experience of its Advisory Council.
 Members include Patricia Bauman (Bauman Foundation), Frances G. Beinecke (President, Natural Resources Defense Council), Eula Bingham (University of Cincinnati and former Assistant Secretary of Labor for Occupational Safety and Health), W. Thompson Comerford, Jr. (Senior Partner, Comerford & Britt, L.L.P.), Sally Greenberg (Executive Director, National Consumers League), John Passacantando (Executive Director, Ozone Action and Former Executive Director, Greenpeace USA), U.S. Rep. Henry Waxman, and Robert Weissman (President, Public Citizen).
 (Affiliations for purposes of identification only.)